cds-snc/gc-articles/wordpress/docker/apache/README.md

 `infrastructure/environments.yml` file.

 ## Steps to deploy

+**NOTE**: You can only deploy to one environment at a time.
+So during Step 2, ensure you're only updating either the Production or the Staging version.

 ### 1. Prepare container(s)
 - Make changes to any files in `wordpress/docker/apache/`
 - Bump version in `wordpress/docker/apache/VERSION`